 - This is not a vulnerability with SSL/TLS or SSLs.com.

-- SSL/TLS is not broken, nor are the digital certificates issued by Comodo through SSLs.com.
+- SSL/TLS is not broken, nor are the digital certificates issued by Comodo (now Sectigo) through SSLs.com.

 - Users of OpenSSL versions 1.0.1 through 1.0.1f with the heartbeat extension enabled are affected.